 A) define main features and principles of CLT;

-B) identify CLTs features and principles from a CLT lesson plan; and, mastery to a communicativeone, which implies change in approaches and attitudes towards goals of teaching, the teacher andlearner roles, and the nature of interaction amongst learners.
+B) identify CLTs features and principles from a CLT lesson plan; and, towards goals of teaching, the teacher andlearner roles, and the nature of interaction amongst learners.

 C) discuss relevancy of CLT within the current post-method era.